 Shipment and transfer of risk

 It is particularly important to establish the terms and conditions of shipment in international distribution agreements entered with United States companies.
-The supplier should try to include an Ex Works clause (incoterm EXW) into the contract.
+The supplier should try to include an Ex Works clause (incoterm EXW).

 Based on such provision, shipment of the goods takes place at the expense of the distributor.
-Also, the risk of damage or destruction of the goods passes to the distributor once the goods are received or delivered at the supplier’s premises ready for shipment.
+Also, the risk of loss passes to the distributor once the goods are tendered to distributor’s carrier at supplier’s premises ready for shipment.

 However, in cross border contracts, the Ex Works clause presents some practical difficulties, given that the manufacturer must somehow remain involved in the customs clearance process once the goods enter the United States.